 Baolau is the best site to use for buying train tickets, they have access to the live Thai Railways booking engine, so you can easily see availability, timetables and prices.

-Payment can be made using international credit card and PDF confirmation tickets are sent to your email address within a few minutes.
+Payment can be made using international credit cards and PDF confirmation tickets are sent to your email address within a few minutes.
 This is the actual ticket you need to board the train, so there’s no need to exchange it at the station before travel.
 You may prefer to print the pdf out, but it’s also fine to show it on your mobile phone to the conductors and station staff.

 Chiang Mai to Bangkok train tickets